Why study this course

 Fees & Finance

 Costs may be covered by government funding and/or your employer – employers who pay the Apprenticeship Levy can pay fees directly through their Levy Contribution.
-Alternatively, businesses who do not pay the levy will be able to claim 95% of the cost of tuition fees from the Government.
+Alternatively, businesses who do not pay the levy may be able to claim 95% of the cost of tuition fees from the Government.